rehierl/node-tree-outliner/3-6-0-design-7.md

 A sectioning node does not belong to its own section:
 Consistency with regards to the parent container of a section.

 That is, the parent container of a type-1 section, which is identical to a type-1 sectioning node, would then also belong to the type-1 section.
 In contrary to that, the parent container of a type-2 section, which is not identical to a type-2 sectioning node, would still belong to a section that is presequent to the declared type-2 section.

-Note that the parent container of a type-2 section must not belong to a type-2 section, as it would implicitly associate any node that is presequent to the sectioning node of a declared type-2 section.
+Note that the parent container of a type-2 section must not belong to a type-2 section, as it would implicitly associate any node that is subsequent to the parent container and presequent to the sectioning node.
+This would obviously represent a design error as those nodes would then depend on a subsequent sectioning node.

-In other words: Some parent containers would belong to a declared section, but others would not.
+In other words: Some parent containers would then belong to a declared section, but others would not.

 <!-- ======================================================================= -->
 ## sectioning nodes